 The DOL emphasized that while no single factor is dispositive, the first two factors should be given the most weight.
 If both factors suggest the same classification, there is a “substantial likelihood” that the classification is correct.

 Are you a worker in the gig economy?
 If your employer is violating your rights, contact Armstrong & Vaught, P.L.C. at once.
 Our attorneys will work tirelessly to hold your employer accountable and protect your rights.
-Call us now at 918-582-2500, toll-free at (800) 722-8880, or contact us online for a free consultation with a skilled attorney.
+Call us now at (918) 582-2500 or toll-free at (800) 722-8880 or complete the simple form below for a free consultation with a skilled attorney.